adedomin/CSC311-game-design/_posts/2015-03-30-Server Side - Database.md

 In order to use PHP on a webserver, it's required to have some type of common gateway interface, [cgi](https://en.wikipedia.org/wiki/Common_Gateway_Interface).
 Once a cgi is installed, such as fastcgi, you may need to configure your webserver to use it.

-in [nginx](https://askubuntu.com/questions/134666/what-is-the-easiest-way-to-enable-php-on-nginx) adding this should be sufficent
+In [nginx](https://askubuntu.com/questions/134666/what-is-the-easiest-way-to-enable-php-on-nginx) adding this should be sufficent

 	location ~ \.php$
 	{